YulinChen12/cse15l-lab-reports/Lab1.md

   The output is an error, this is because en-us.txt is a file that cannot be used as a directory to change.
 So the change directory command is     not applied.

+ls command:
+  (1)An example of using the command with no arguments: